Engeurrand/EKpack/README.md

 - Locked hopper texture
 - Tipped arrow texture depending on potion effect (not just colors, icons)
 - Sugar_cane biome dependancy do not work anymore
-- Move crossbow file to optifine folder
+- Remake custom pressure plate to show the number of item on them

 ## Minecraft Java 1.20.2
 Turned the pack into an add-on rather than a full resource pack